Go

 })

-For more details on the difference between $set and $set_once, see our user properties docs.
+For more details on the difference between $set and $set_once, see our person properties docs.

 Alias

-Sometimes, you may want to assign multiple distinct IDs to a single user.
-This is helpful in scenarios where your primary distinct ID may be inaccessible.
-For example, if a distinct ID which is typically used on the frontend is not available in certain parts of your backend code.
-In this case, you can use alias to assign another distinct ID to the same user.
+Sometimes, you want to assign multiple distinct IDs to a single user.
+This is helpful when your primary distinct ID is inaccessible.
+For example, if a distinct ID used on the frontend is not available in your backend.

 We strongly recommend reading our docs on alias to best understand how to correctly use this method.